The recent Court of Appeal decision of Farnham v

 Commission for Children, Young People and Child Guardian.
 She

-reimbursed a travel allowance and stationary.
+schedule but was reimbursed a travel allowance and stationary.

 Liability was admitted.
 The central issue for the District Court